 I also use it on my face a couple times a week and since my skin has gotten dryer the older I get, it’s really helpful for my skin.
 The scrub does a great job exfoliating and the oil leaves my skin feeling super-hydrated and soft.

-How to Make Homemade Sugar Scrub
+How to make Sugar Scrub

 All you need are a few simple ingredients.
 And you probably already have them in your kitchen.